 The NYSP comments on the OE tire for the older 2WD police package Tahoe, the General AmeriTrac, are mirrored by consumer survey results coordinated by Tire Rack, the nation’s largest Internet tire supplier.

 The General AmeriTrac was ranked 58 out of 62 highway all-season tires.
 In comparison, the Goodyear Fortera TripleTred came in first overall on that survey at the time of the review.
 The Goodyear Wrangler SilentArmor ranked third out of 20 on-road / off-road all-terrain tires.
-Recent tests by Police Fleet Manager of five all-season tires for police package sedans confirmed the overall validity of the Tire Rack
+Recent tests by Police Fleet Manager of five all-season tires for police package sedans confirmed the overall validity of the Tire Rack customer surveys.

 The Wrangler SilentArmor and the Fortera TripleTred are the two best SUV/truck tires Goodyear makes.
 They are probably the best aftermarket choices for the police SUV and pickup for all demanding patrol jurisdictions.